lsst-dm/dmtn-185/index.rst

 ----------------

 Logs, i.e., machine-generated output from software and systems involved in data taking are sometimes necessary in order to understand unexpected behaviour.
-Log provenance shares most provenance requirement with metrics data, except for being a blob rathen than a scalar.
+Log provenance shares most provenance requirement with metrics data, except for being a blob rather than a scalar.

 What data paths do we have?
 ---------------------------